Benefits of Time and Attendance Tracking

 Automated time tracking isn't as widely used by employers as you might think.
 The 2019 Pulse of HR Survey reported that only 57 percent of respondents have adopted application software for time and attendance — and 10 percent of respondents said they spend more than 20 hours per month tracking down employees' time.

-As many employees move toward more frequent remote work, or begin to move between work sites, HR teams are well-positioned to make the case for the addition of an automated time solution.
+As many employees continue work remotely, or in a hybrid fashion, HR teams are well-positioned to make the case for the addition of an automated time solution.
 An automated time tracking system offers significant advantages and increased flexibility for business owners and their workforce.

 Here are some of the key benefits: